zmap/zmap/README.md

 This tool can be used the same way as Zmap with a few caveats.

 Example:
-`sudo zmap -N 1000 -B 10M -p 443 -o output.csv --output-fields=saddr,ja4ts,timestamp,dport --probe-module=ja4ts --dedup-method none`
+`sudo python3 ja4tscan.py -N 1000 -B 10M -p 443 -o output.csv --output-fields=saddr,ja4ts,timestamp,dport --probe-module=ja4ts --dedup-method none`

 The `--probe-module` flag specifies the probe module to use.
 In this case, `ja4ts` is used.
 The `--output-fields` flag specifies the fields to include in the output.
 The `ja4ts` field is included in the output.
 Its very important to include the `timestamp` field in the output as it is used to calculate the JA4TScan fingerprint via post processing by measuring the time between first synack and following retransmissions.